-What Epilim contains
+What Epilim Syrup contains

-Epilim contains sodium valproate.
-It belongs to a group of medicines called anti-convulsants or antiepileptic agents.
+Epilim Syrup contains a medicine called sodium valproate.
+This belongs to a group of medicines called anti-convulsants or anti-epileptic agents.
 It works by helping to calm the brain down.

-What Epilim is used for
+What Epilim Syrup is used for

-Epilim is used to treat epilepsy (fits) in adults and children.
+Epilim Syrup is used to treat epilepsy (fits) in adults and children.

-2. What you need to know before you take Epilim
+2. What you need to know before you take Epilim Syrup

-Do not take Epilim and tell your doctor if:
+Do not take Epilim Syrup and tell your doctor if:

-- X You are allergic (hypersensitive) to sodium valproate or any of the other ingredients of Epilim (see Section 6: Contents of the pack and other information).
-Signs of an allergic reaction include: a rash, swallowing or breathing problems, swelling of your lips, face, throat or tongue. - X You have liver problems or you or your family have a history of liver problems. - X You have a rare illness called porphyria. - X You have a known metabolic disorder, i.e. a urea cycle disorder. - X You have a genetic problem caused by a mitochondrial disorder (e.g. Alpers-Huttenlocher syndrome).
+- X You are allergic (hypersensitive) to sodium valproate or any of the other ingredients of Epilim Syrup (see Section 6: Contents of the pack and other information).
+Signs of an allergic reaction include: a rash, swallowing or breathing problems, swelling of your lips, face, throat or tongue. - X You have liver problems or you or your family have a history of liver problems. - X You have a known metabolic disorder, i.e a urea cycle disorder. - X You have a rare illness called porphyria. - X If you have a genetic problem caused by a mitochondrial disorder (e.g. Alpers-Huttenlocher syndrome).

 Do not take this medicine if any of the above apply to you.
-If you are not sure, talk to your doctor or pharmacist before taking Epilim.
+If you are not sure, talk to your doctor or pharmacist before taking Epilim Syrup.